 National Water Census

 No water budget would be complete without accounting for evaporation and related processes, such as transpiration and sublimation.
 Evapotranspiration, or "ET," refers to the combined flux of plant transpiration and evaporation from the adjacent soil.
 It is especially important for understanding water used by irrigated crops, and is related to crop productivity.
-Sublimation is the process by which water changes from ice or snow (a solid) to water vapor (a gas), bypassing the liquid phase.
-This often happens in the Rocky Mountains as dry air (such as that caused by Chinook winds) hits the snow, bypassing the liquid phase and changing it directly into water vapor.
-Sublimation is a common way for snow to disappear quickly in arid climates.
+Consumptive water use for irrigation represents the largest percentage across all water-use categories and is concentrated in the more-arid western U.S. where precipitation is not sufficient to grow many crops.

-Historically, scientists have used specialized instruments to take field measurements in order to develop reliable estimates of ET.
-The downside of this approach is that it results in site-specific data that only represents conditions in the immediate vicinity.
+Historically, scientists have used empirical formulas calibrated with specialized instruments to measure crop-specific ET or reference crop ET to estimate other areas where crops are grown.
+The downside of this approach is that it results in local calibrations of crop-specific ET that may or may not be accurate to other areas with different climate, irrigation and conservation practices.
 This has made it difficult to quantify ET over broad areas such as irrigation districts, river basins, or States – which is commonly the scale at which modern water management decisions are coordinated or negotiated.
 Hence, there is a need to ensure accurate estimates of ET at the landscape scale.